MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/error-code-k8sapiserverconnfailvmextensionerror.md

 ## Symptoms

-When you try to create an AKS cluster, you receive the following error message:
+When you try to start or create an AKS cluster, you receive the following error message:

 > Unable to establish connection from agents to Kubernetes API server, please see <https://aka.ms/aks-required-ports-and-addresses> for more information.
 >